chirpy2605/voron/general/Experimental/Trident_v2.4_Mount/README.md

 The Tap directory contains a spacer to be used on the back of the Tap probe.
 It is based on Tap RC8.
 I currently have this Tap version running on my Trident with no problems.

+## Considerations:

-When using the Tap mount you will lose ~9.3mm on the Y axis.
+- When using the Tap mount you will lose ~9.3mm on the Y axis

+- The taller the toolhead (i.e. if using chains or a Rapid Burner) the closer it is going to get to the top of the printer

 ## Additional Info: